Automatic Signboard Detection and Localization in Densely Populated Developing Cities: Conclusion

 \section{Conclusion}

 In this research, we have developed an automatic signboard detection and localization system for developing cities.
 In order to tackle challenges such as multiple signboard detection, heterogeneous background, variation in signboard shapes and sizes, we introduce a robust end to end trainable Faster R-CNN based model integrating new pretraining schemes and hyperparamater selection method.
+This novel object detection approach achieves 0.90 $mAP$ score on SVSO independent test set and 0.86 $mAP$ score on OIDv6 dataset.
+This is a significant improvement over state-of-the-art methods such as Faster R-CNN, YOLOv4, and YOLOv5.
 We have constructed a suitable signboard dataset for this research which we have made available for further research in similar domains.
 This research is expected to facilitate automatic establishment annotation useful for modern web based location services.
 Future research may aim at information retrieval task from signboard images, where image resolution is low and signboards contain multiple colour variations.
 This problem is challenging especially in the context of densely populated developing city streets.